miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Patty go behind Confession and fixed a few turnstile issues.
 +Restored tutorial Jack end animation and made crying Jenny louder.
 +Removed Mercurio's car from hub if you ratted him out to LaCroix.
++Restored fighters brawling in Al's video game at beachhouse level.
 Corrected LODs, transitions and inspections at Hallowbrook Hotel.
 Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
 Restored and corrected junk details on many maps, thanks Norrwin.